west china medical publishers

 Release date:2020-05-26 02:34 Export PDF Favorites Scan

-• Efficacy and safety of transapical transcatheter aortic valve replacement in the treatment of aortic regurgitation in patients with large aortic annulus
+• Effectiveness and safety of transcatheter aortic valve replacement in treatment of aortic regurgitation: A systematic review and meta-analysis

 Release date:2021-07-28 10:02 Export PDF Favorites Scan